 Had we instead chosen the opposite direction, north-east, we would have reached the large (70,000 tombs) and peaceful Père-Lachaise Cemetery (le Cimetière du Père-Lachaise).
 Here, in division 28, Pierre Bourdieu rests since his death in 2002.
 Also Aguste Comte (1798-1857) is buried here together with the love of his life, Clotilde de Vaux (1815-1846).
 Not Émile Durkheim, though, who is buried in the Montparnasse Cemetery.
 Among other tombs at Père-Lachaise are those of French literary icons such as Molière, de La Fontaine, Balzac, Proust, Apollinaire, Éluard, Camus, philosophers such as Abelard, buried with his Héloïse, Merleau-Ponty, Guattari, Lyotard, historians such as Fernand Braudel and many other prominent men, as well as a number of famous women such as Colette, Maria Callas, Gertrude Stein together with Alice B. Toklas, and Édith Piaf.
 You also find foreigners, e.g. Oscar Wilde.
-The most visited tomb and a must for neo-hippie globetrotters is that of Jim Morrison, the lead singer of The Doors who died in Paris in 1971 and whose resting place you might locate by help of your sense of smell.
-It is not seldom surrounded by a mist of marijuana smoke.
+The most visited tomb and a must for neo-hippie globetrotters is that of Jim Morrison, the lead singer of The Doors who died in Paris in 1971 and whose resting place you might locate by help of your sense of smell as it is not seldom surrounded by a mist of marijuana smoke.
+A wall (le Mur des Fédérés) in the northern end of Père-Lachaise is visited by anarchists, socialists and others who wish to honour the memory of the short-lived Paris Commune's last defenders, in May 1871 shot down here by the army.

-The July Column (la Colonne de Juillet) on Place de la Bastille was inaugurated in 1840 as a memorial of the July revolution ten years earlier, in 1830.
+The July Column (la Colonne de Juillet) on Place de la Bastille was inaugurated in 1840 as a memorial of the revolution ten years earlier, in 1830.
 A spiral staircase inside makes it possible to climb to the platform at the top, almost fifty meters up.
-The golden figure above is the "Spirit of Freedom" (le génie de la liberté) with a torch in one hand and his broken chains the other.
+The golden figure above is the "Spirit of Freedom" (le génie de la libertê) with a torch in one hand and his broken chains the other.